Epiphaneia (horse)

-Epiphaneia (エピファネイア, foaled 11 February 2010) is a Japanese Thoroughbred racehorse.
+Epiphaneia (エピファネイア, foaled February 11, 2010) is a Japanese retired Thoroughbred racehorse and active breeding stallion.
 In 2012, he was unbeaten in three races including the Grade III Radio Nikkei Hai Nisai Stakes.
-In the following year, he finished second in both the Satsuki Sho and the Tokyo Yushun before winning the Kobe Shimbun Hai and the Kikuka Sho.
+In the following year, he finished second in both the Satsuki Shō and the Tōkyō Yūshun before winning the Kobe Shimbun Hai and the Kikuka-shō.
 He recorded his biggest success in 2014 when winning the Japan Cup.

 Background

 Epiphaneia is a bay horse with a white star bred in Japan by Northern Farm.
 He was sired by Symboli Kris S, an American-bred stallion who was twice voted Japanese Horse of the Year.
-At stud, he has sired several other major winners including Strong Return (Yasuda Kinen), Success Brocken (February Stakes) and Alfredo (Asahi Hai Futurity Stakes).
+As a stud, he has sired several other major winners including Strong Return (Yasuda Kinen), Success Brocken (February Stakes) and Alfredo (Asahi Hai Futurity Stakes).
 Epiphaneia's dam Cesario was an outstanding racemare who won the Yushun Himba and the American Oaks and was voted the JRA Award for Best Three-Year-Old Filly in 2005.
 Her other foals have included Saturnalia and Leontes.
 As a descendant of The Oaks winner Pia, Cesario was related to other major winners, including Chief Singer and Pleasantly Perfect.

 During his racing career, Epiphaneia was owned by U Carrott Farm and trained by Katsuhiko Sumii.
 He has been ridden in most of his races by Yuichi Fukunaga.